iron-meteor/iron-router/README.md

 ```

 ### Path Functions and Helpers
-Once your application becomes large enough, it becomes a pain to hard code link
+Once your application becomes large enough, it becomes a pain to hard code urls
-urls everywhere.
-If you end up changing your route path a little, you need to
+everywhere.
+If you end up changing your route path a little, you need to find
-find all of the href tags in your application and change those as well.
-It's
+all of the href tags in your application and change those as well.
+It's much
-must better if we can call a function to return a url given a parameters object.
+better if we can call a function to return a url given a parameters object.
 There are a few Handlebars helpers you can use directly in your HTML.
 You can
 also call the `path` and `url` methods on a route itself.